 The phrase per- and polyfluoroalkyl substances (PFAS) is a general term used for organofluorine compounds.
 These substances are known to degrade slowly; therefore, they persist in the environment for a long time.
 Their toxicity and the environmental pollution they cause have attracted worldwide attention, and research to mitigate these effects continues.
 The methods of solid-phase extraction (SPE) and liquid chromatographytandem mass spectrometry (LC-MS/MS) have been used to analyze PFAS in drinking water under EPA methods 537.1 and 533.
-Further, some PFAS are known to elute from the materials of laboratory equipment and can cause contamination to the sample.
+Additionally, some PFAS are known to leach from laboratory equipment materials, causing sample contamination.
 Therefore, precautions must be taken to accurately quantify PFAS.
 In particular, care must be taken to minimize the effects of PFAS background and contamination eluting from fluorinated resins such as polytetrafluoroethylene (PTFE), which are commonly used as components in LC systems.
 A known countermeasure for such effects is to delay the elution time of the blank peak by connecting a delay column packed with a C18 (ODS) material before the autosampler and shift the retention time relative to the peak derived from the sample.
-However, it is difficult to increase the difference between the two retention times sufficiently using a conventional C18 column.
-The column sizes elimited because of the relationship between the rise in pressure and the gradient delay time.
+However, using a conventional C18 column, it is challenging to sufficiently increase the difference between the two retention times.
+Column sizes are limited due to the relationship between pressure rise and gradient delay time.
 Therefore, to perform stable PFAS analysis, we have developed a new delay column that is packed with high-purity activated-carbon beads.
-Furthermore, two SPE cartridges of different sizes, 250 mg and 150 mg, were used and reference standard addition recovery tests were conducted for each cartridge.
+Additionally, two SPE cartridges of different sizes, 250 mg and 150 mg, were used and reference standard addition recovery tests were conducted for each cartridge.